makruse/kitt_model/Readme.md

 	example: ./run-Kitt-separate-jvms kitt_output_batch_exported_00000/run_0000*
 	or in case of more than 10 runs: ./run-Kitt-separate-jvms kitt_output_batch_exported_00000/run_000*

+5. the actual runtime needs to be changed in "run-Kitt-separate-jvms" in the value UNTIL_TIME, given as seconds

 ### ---------Important Notes: ---------------
 Depending on which OS you generated the files, they will have different line endings, something slurm can't work with(at least not with windows line endings), so you need to convert